alanqchen/student-evaluation-webapp/README.md

 If you find yourself requiring the db to be reset, feel free to direct-message `nodinawe#0012` (Alan Chen) on Discord.
 Or as a backup, you could always run `docker-compose up` in the project directory (after following development steps) to run locally.

 Also, the db also has default users, with credentials in `db/seeds.rb`.
+Most important is the default admin user which has the email `admin@admin` and the password `Admin_123`.

 The intented user flow is